nanotee/nvim-lua-guide/README.md

 ```

-Additionally, you may find that built-in Lua functions (such as `math.max()` or `string.rep()`) are sometimes lacking compared to what you would find in other languages (for example `os.clock()` only returns a value in seconds, not milliseconds).
+Additionally, you may find that built-in Lua functions are sometimes lacking compared to what you would find in other languages (for example `os.clock()` only returns a value in seconds, not milliseconds).
 Be sure to look at the Neovim stdlib (and `vim.fn`, more on that later), it probably has what you're looking for.

 ## Using Vimscript from Lua